 Adverse publicity concerning any actual or claimed failure by us or our members to comply with applicable laws and regulations regarding product claims and advertising, good manufacturing practices, the regulation of our network marketing program, the licensing and distribution of our products for sale in our target markets or other aspects of our business, whether or not resulting in enforcement actions or the imposition of penalties, could have an adverse effect on our goodwill and could negatively affect our ability to attract, motivate and retain members, which would negatively impact our ability to generate revenue.
 There have been several instances where adverse publicity in China has harmed our business.
-For example, in January 2019 Central China Television (CCTV) aired a segment alleging, among other things, that we conduct an illegal pyramid scheme in China, and we believe that this media coverage had a short-term negative impact on our business.
 See "Item 1A.
 Risk Factors - Our business in China is subject to compliance with a myriad of applicable laws and regulations..."